Trading crypto can be extremely lucrative. If you’re good at it, it’s an opportunity to work from wherever you want, whenever you want.

 How to develop a solid risk strategy

-You have to be able to take a loss.
+You have to be able to take a loss as a crypto trader.
 Get it into your head now – if you are going to trade, you’re going to lose.
 All traders lose money sometimes.
 We know that.

 You take losses early to cut them short.
 A lot of traders are afraid to take the loss, which ends up cascading into massive losses and putting them in a much worse position than if they had taken the initial smaller loss as planned.